awsdocs/amazon-eks-user-guide/doc_source/security-groups-for-pods.md

       name: eks-vpc-resource-controller
   ```
 + If you're using [custom networking](cni-custom-network.md) and security groups for pods together, the security group specified by security groups for pods is used instead of the security group specified in the `ENIconfig`\.
-+ If you're using version 1\.10\.2 or earlier of the Amazon VPC CNI plugin and you include the `terminationGracePeriodSeconds` setting in your pod spec, the value for the setting can't be zero\.
++ If you're using version `1.10.2` or earlier of the Amazon VPC CNI plugin and you include the `terminationGracePeriodSeconds` setting in your pod spec, the value for the setting can't be zero\.
-+ If you're using version 1\.10 or earlier of the Amazon VPC CNI plugin, or version 1\.11 with `POD_SECURITY_GROUP_ENFORCING_MODE`=`strict`, which is the default setting, then Kubernetes services of type `NodePort` and `LoadBalancer` using instance targets with an `externalTrafficPolicy` set to `Local` are not supported with pods that you assign security groups to\.
++ If you're using version `1.10` or earlier of the Amazon VPC CNI plugin, or version `1.11` with `POD_SECURITY_GROUP_ENFORCING_MODE`=`strict`, which is the default setting, then Kubernetes services of type `NodePort` and `LoadBalancer` using instance targets with an `externalTrafficPolicy` set to `Local` are not supported with pods that you assign security groups to\.
 For more information about using a load balancer with instance targets, see [Network load balancing on Amazon EKS](network-load-balancing.md)\.
-If you're using version 1\.11 or later of the plugin with `POD_SECURITY_GROUP_ENFORCING_MODE`=`standard`, then instance targets with an `externalTrafficPolicy` set to `Local` are supported\.
+If you're using version `1.11` or later of the plugin with `POD_SECURITY_GROUP_ENFORCING_MODE`=`standard`, then instance targets with an `externalTrafficPolicy` set to `Local` are supported\.
-+ If you're using version 1\.10 or earlier of the Amazon VPC CNI plugin or version 1\.11 with `POD_SECURITY_GROUP_ENFORCING_MODE`=`strict`, which is the default setting, source NAT is disabled for outbound traffic from pods with assigned security groups so that outbound security group rules are applied\.
++ If you're using version `1.10` or earlier of the Amazon VPC CNI plugin or version `1.11` with `POD_SECURITY_GROUP_ENFORCING_MODE`=`strict`, which is the default setting, source NAT is disabled for outbound traffic from pods with assigned security groups so that outbound security group rules are applied\.
 To access the internet, pods with assigned security groups must be launched on nodes that are deployed in a private subnet configured with a NAT gateway or instance\.
 Pods with assigned security groups deployed to public subnets are not able to access the internet\.

-  If you're using version 1\.11 or later of the plugin with `POD_SECURITY_GROUP_ENFORCING_MODE`=`standard`, then pod traffic destined for outside of the VPC is translated to the IP address of the instance's primary network interface\.
+  If you're using version `1.11` or later of the plugin with `POD_SECURITY_GROUP_ENFORCING_MODE`=`standard`, then pod traffic destined for outside of the VPC is translated to the IP address of the instance's primary network interface\.
 For this traffic, the rules in the security groups for the primary network interface are used, rather than the rules in the pod's security groups\.
-+ To use Calico network policy with pods that have associated security groups, you must use version 1\.11\.0 or later of the Amazon VPC CNI plugin and set `POD_SECURITY_GROUP_ENFORCING_MODE`=`standard`\.
++ To use Calico network policy with pods that have associated security groups, you must use version `1.11.0` or later of the Amazon VPC CNI plugin and set `POD_SECURITY_GROUP_ENFORCING_MODE`=`standard`\.
 Otherwise, traffic flow to and from pods with associated security groups are not subjected to [Calico network policy](calico.md) enforcement and are limited to Amazon EC2 security group enforcement only\.
-To update your Amazon VPC CNI version, see [Managing the Amazon VPC add\-on](managing-vpc-cni.md)\.
+To update your Amazon VPC CNI version, see [Managing the Amazon VPC CNI plugin for Kubernetes](managing-vpc-cni.md)\.
-+ Pods running on Amazon EC2 nodes that use security groups in clusters that use [Nodelocal DNSCache](https://kubernetes.io/docs/tasks/administer-cluster/nodelocaldns/) are only supported with version 1\.11\.0 or later of the Amazon VPC CNI plugin and with `POD_SECURITY_GROUP_ENFORCING_MODE`=`standard`\.
-To update your Amazon VPC CNI plugin version, see [Managing the Amazon VPC add\-on](managing-vpc-cni.md)\.
++ Pods running on Amazon EC2 nodes that use security groups in clusters that use [Nodelocal DNSCache](https://kubernetes.io/docs/tasks/administer-cluster/nodelocaldns/) are only supported with version `1.11.0` or later of the Amazon VPC CNI plugin and with `POD_SECURITY_GROUP_ENFORCING_MODE`=`standard`\.
+To update your Amazon VPC CNI plugin version, see [Managing the Amazon VPC CNI plugin for Kubernetes](managing-vpc-cni.md)\.

 ## Configure the Amazon VPC CNI add\-on for security groups for pods<a name="security-groups-pods-deployment"></a>